 World Transits 2000–2020: An Overview

 There are few frames of reference more illuminating of individual and collective archetypal dynamics and psychological conditions than an archetypally informed knowledge of current planetary positions.
 In the following pages I would like to set out an overview of the major world transits of the outer planets that I believe are most relevant for understanding our current historical moment.
 In particular, I want to review both the most significant longer-term planetary alignments leading up to this era and, more recent, those that have unfolded since Cosmos and Psyche was completed five years ago, in 2005.
 On that basis, we can deepen and extend that book’s brief anticipatory analysis of the extraordinary convergence of planetary configurations of the 2008–12 period.
 This article is therefore continuous with the chapter “Observations on Future Planetary Alignments,” from the final section of Cosmos and Psyche.

-To read the rest of this article please see: “The Ideal and the Real“
+To read the rest of this article please see: “Re-Visioning Saturn“

-To read the rest of this article please see: “Archetypal Principles“
+To read the rest of this article please see: “Psychological and Astrological Complexes“